 - Acquisition – how many of that audience clicked through to the site?

-- Activation – how many visitors became users (created an account)?
+- Activation – how many visitors became users (created an account / downloaded a content offer)?

 - Revenue – how much revenue do you make on avg per conversion?